Medical breakthrough. Stem cell transplant cures HIV patients with cancer.

 With regard to the hope described by the authors, the biomedical scientist also points to the small number of suitable stem cell donors, possible rejection reactions and side effects.

 Nevertheless, Fehse is optimistic: “It is very easy to imagine that in the near future HIV patients who need a stem cell transplant due to blood cancer will always be offered the opportunity to have the transplant treated with gene scissors before the infusion.”
-Depending on the disease, these could be donor or the patient’s own blood stem cells.
+Depending on the disease, these might be donor or the patient’s own blood stem cells.

 Molecular biologist: risk “currently unacceptable”